|Approved By: Senior Associate Vice President for Financial Affairs and Chief Financial Officer

 - The reason and process for selecting the vendor.

-- Purchases of publications directly from the publisher
+- Publications purchased directly from the publisher

-- Subscriptions; allowable membership fees; training conference registration fees; allowable accreditation and professional license fees and renewal fees
+- Subscriptions, allowable membership fees, training conference registration fees, allowable accreditation and professional license fees and renewal fees

-- Goods purchased by UTSA for subsequent retail sale by UTSA auxiliary enterprises (e.g., items for the Institute of Texan Cultures gift shop)
+- Goods purchased by UTSA for subsequent retail sale by UTSA auxiliary enterprises

 - Interagency cooperation agreements

 - Artists commissioned to complete art projects for UTSA

 - Performances by theater groups or entertainers where UTSA pays the fee for the performance

 - Museum exhibits where UTSA pays the exhibit fee